videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/interaction-in-livestream/notify-attendees.md

 slug: notify-attendees
 ---

-# Notify Attendees in Realtime
+# Notify Attendees in Realtime - React

 When doing livestream, you may want to broadcast message to all the viewers at once.